osxmidi/LinVst/Wine-Bottles/README.md

 LinVst automatically sets the WINEPREFIX variable based on the path of the linvst.so file (that has been renamed to the vst2 dll's name so that the Linux Daw can load it).

-So, LinVst automatically sets the WINEPREFIX to the wine location in a bottle
+So, LinVst automatically sets the WINEPREFIX to the wine location in a bottle when the Daw loads the vst.

-check if wine loader is set
+check if the WINELOADER path is set

 env | grep WINELOADER

-check wine loader version
+check wine version

 $WINELOADER --version